 We decided to make the most of it and walked the short trail from Victoria Peak Pavillion to where Lugard Road and Harlech Road meet.
 From there, we followed the Morning Trail past Pinewood Battery all the way down to Kotewall Road.

-We saw quite a few locals hiking up the Morning Trail, clearly as part of their workout routine.
-I was glad we were walking it down not just because of the humidity but because the lower we got, the more the skies started to clear and while we didn't get that famous view from the Peak, we did get some nice views of Hong Kong along the trail.
+We saw several locals hiking up the Morning Trail as part of their workout routine.
+I was glad we were walking it down, not just because of the humidity but because the lower we got, the more the skies started to clear.
+While we didn't get that famous view from the Peak, we did get some nice views of Hong Kong along the trail.

 How to get to Victoria Peak